‘Tales From The Crypt’ Is One Of The Most Poorly Managed Licenses Currently On The Market [Opinion]

 “TNT and others have been pursuing a solution for more than a year, with significant progress being made.
 We look forward to the potential for further active development of this valuable franchise once the clearance process is fully resolved,” the network said in a statement reported here by BirthMoviesDeath.

 Let that sink in.
-A major network (TNT) and a resurgent horror director with a string of critical and box office hits behind him (Shyamalan), has to “look forward to the potential for further active development.”
+A major network (TNT) and a resurgent horror director with a string of critical and box-office hits behind him (Shyamalan), has to “look forward to the potential for further active development.”

 While there has been “progress,” if you believe the statement, it does not change the fact that what once was a sure thing set to premiere as part of a horror programming block with a major director attached is now “delayed.”